bioinfproject/bioinfo/README.md

 # Some improvements are being made to the program, if there is an error please be patient to release the improved version.
 #
 #
-# It will not take more than a week.
+# It will not take two week.
 #